 You might want to control your laptop fan-speed.
 Especially in summer when working on your laptop feels like it’s transferring heat to your lap.
 Get me?
 I mean nobody wants to touch a volcano.
 Here is an easy workaround for notebooks to control their CPU fan speed.

 Why use computer fan controller software: Controlling laptop’s fan is not easy.
-Most of the time Windows/MAC balances between temperature, battery, and resource consumption.
-The problem is far worse in a thin laptop where Windows 10 set a passive cooling policy when running on battery power.
-If you have the ability to control (increase or decrease) laptop’s fan, would not it be good? gasp.
+Most of the time Windows balances between temperature, battery, and resource consumption.
+The problem is worse in a thin laptop (ultrabooks) where Windows 10 uses passive cooling policy when running on battery power.
+If you have the ability to control (increase or decrease) a laptop’s fan speed, that’ll be good! gasp.